How it Works

 How a product works is what happens at the intersection of how a product functions independent of user input, and how a human uses the product to accomplish a task.

-You might be thinking, ‘yeah duh, that’s what an interface is’, and yes the interface is the communication layer within a holistic design strategy that aligns how product function with task in the most effective, valuable way possible.
+You might be thinking, ‘yeah duh, that’s what an interface is’, and you’d be right.
+But an interface is only the communication layer within a more holistic design strategy intended to align function with task in the most effective, valuable way possible.
 For example, an engine powers a car — it doesn’t tell the car where to go or how fast to work, it simply turns fuel into motion.
-A vehicle works by pressing the accelerator/brakes in tandem with a steering wheel to direct the vehicle from point A to B. Now contrast this with a self-driving car, which monitors traffic conditions through sensors and positioning systems, instead of a wheel and pedals.
-The self-driving vehicle itself has broader functionality independent of a user and therefor works differently, by intervening and cueing rather than operating and navigating.
+A car ‘works’ by pressing the accelerator/brakes in tandem with a steering wheel to direct the vehicle from point A to B. Now contrast this with a self-driving car, which monitors traffic conditions through sensors and positioning systems, instead of a wheel and pedals.
+The self-driving vehicle itself has much broader functionality independent of a user, and therefore needs to work differently, through intervention and cueing rather than operating and navigating.
+Pulling into a parking space, presumably something that both human operated and self-driving cars to, demands very different levels of information (what spaces are available?) and cognition (which space should I choose?) before a user even engages with the communication/interface layer.
+A human operator can resolve and take action on these factors in real time, while the user of a self-driving car may set parking or drop-off preferences beforehand, removing the deciding/directing process entirely.
+A highly differentiated product means that the ‘parking experience' is going to look meaningfully different but despite the self-driving car being classically ‘easier to use’, both designs work well because they optimize around the same question:

 To illustrate how ecosystem affects the value of a feature, imagine two financial planning products that both want to add an agent chat feature.
 Both products pull the same bank data and the agents have access to similar tooling.
 The objective of both products is to help users build net worth.